 - With a pencil or a marker, draw vertical lines from the bottom dots to the top dots.
 Do this for every set of dots.
 These lines will ensure that you lay your furring strips in the right locations.

 Once you have successfully made your markings in the right areas, you can now attach the anchors.
 However, you’ll need to choose the proper anchors for your project.
 Although there’s several different kinds from which to pick, the two most popular are the sleeve anchor and Tapcon Concrete Screws.
 Sleeve anchors are a great choice for both brick and block walls and feature a flat, countersunk head.
 Tapcon Concrete Screws are also a great choice and used by contractors all over.
 These screws can both be put into brick and block walls and will hold up your furring strips securely.
 Each of these products is a great choice and offers strong and reliable anchoring.
 The choice is yours.

 The first part of furring out a wall is to install the anchors into the concrete.
 The simple steps listed below are easy to follow and can be done fairly quickly.
 To start:

 - Take your furring strips, evenly line them up, and position them how you want.
 Once positioned, take a pencil or a marker and mark where you’ll drill the holes directly on the concrete.

 - You’ll now want to get a carbide-tipped masonry bit and attach it to your hammer drill.
 Make sure the holes you are about to drill are about the exact size as the sleeve anchor.
 It’s important that when you drill the holes, you stagger and space them about 8 to 10 inches apart.

 - Take your sleeve anchors and carefully insert them into the holes.
-They should fit snug and be positioned right.
+They should fit snugly and be positioned correctly.